Hello! This blog is continued at

 It is clear that a huge conversation is taking place online.
 The search for a lawyer has moved out of the family living room or neighbor's back yard, and moved onto the Internet.
 For lawyers who want to get leads and find clients, it means having a robust directory profile, activity on social media and client-friendly websites.
 Lawyers can join the conversation - or miss many opportunities to find consumer clients.

 *Based on a survey of 4,000 adult internet users (internet users comprise 78% of the US adult population and **the US adult population comprises 235 million according to the US Census 2010) conducted by The Research Intelligence Group (TRiG), March 2012. **According to The Pew Research Center's Internet & American Life Project's Spring Tracking Survey conducted April 26-May 22, 2011.

-If you're not worried about your online reputation, you should to be.
-Following are ten cool tools you can use to check your online reputation and make sure there's nothing negative (and false) spreading online.
+If you're not worried about your online reputation, you need to read more expert authors.
+We have ten cool tools you can use to check your online reputation and make sure there's nothing negative (and false) spreading online.
 Protecting your identity and reputation is very important, even if you're not a celebrity or trying to run a business.
 Our list is going to help you keep on top of everything so that your reputation isn't smeared online.

 BrandYourself - This is a free tool that will help you keep track of where your name is coming up in the search engines - even if you have a name similar to someone who is famous.

 About Me - This is a very simple (but useful) service that allows you to easily set-up a webpage that's all about you.
 Once you have this page, you can direct people from Facebook or Twitter to it to learn more about you.